Mattress Disposal

 1. Decor

-Instead of selling off the coils and springs inside the mattress, you can melt them and turn them into shapes that give off a modern artsy vibe.
+Instead of selling off the coils and springs inside the mattress, you can melt them and turn them into shapes that give off a modern, artsy vibe.

 1. Pet bed

 Latex or memory foam mattress will work exceptionally well as a cozy pet bed.
 You can cut off a portion of the old mattress and remodel it as a pet bed.
-But be sure your mattress does not have any bed bugs, infestation, or mold.
+But be sure your mattress does not have any bed bugs, infestations, or mold.

 diy pet bed using old mattress